UnexpectedMaker/SQUiXL-DevOS/readme.md

 We should remedy that right away...
 Head over to https://squixl.io and order yourself one.

 # License
-All code provided here by Unecpedted Maker falls under the MIT License.
+All code provided here by Unexpected Maker falls under the MIT License.

 ## SQUiXL GPIO Table